Kalgoorlie-Boulder Mining Innovation Hub

 - Regional support businesses and community organisations.

 All programs and activities will be supported by a strong business case, including a plan for how to progress the technology through the development pipeline.
-Projects will draw on capacity within the Hub and CRC ORE to determine a robust approach for developing and delivering commercial outcomes for stakeholders.
+Projects will draw on capacity within the Hub to determine a robust approach for developing and delivering commercial outcomes for stakeholders.

 Alignment